“There is no such thing as a smart city solution”, says Huawei’s Joe So.

 He says: “If anyone tells you they are doing it, they are lying1”.

 So should know.
-While his official job title is chief technology officer of industry solutions, enterprise business group, So also serves as the telecom equipment maker’s smart city specialist.
+While his official job title is chief technology officer of industry solutions, enterprise business group, So also serves as the telecom equipment maker’s smart cities specialist.
 He was speaking at this week’s Huawei Connect event in Shanghai.

 Smart city still more a concept